Is Your Cat in Heat? Why You Should Spay or Neuter Your Cat · Kinship

 After six days, it stopped and the sweet cat I knew returned.
 And thankfully I was able to get her spayed before her next cycle.

-According to Heather Svoboda Miller, from the charity Cat Adoption Team, the best time to get your cat fixed is before the age of four months – when cats are old enough to breed.
+You should speak to your vet about when they recommend spaying but according to Heather Svoboda Miller, from the charity Cat Adoption Team, the best time to get your cat fixed is before the age of four months – when cats are old enough to breed.
 “Kittens spayed or neutered at a young age usually recover from surgery more quickly than adult cats do,” she says.
 And getting your cat fixed ASAP will spare your cat the anguish that mine experienced.
 “Being spayed or neutered can decrease the urge to yowl or try to escape from your home to find a mate.
 Neutering male cats can also prevent urine spraying and reduce fighting.”

 Experts also point to the serious health risks that unaltered cats face, which should scare any pet parent.
 “When you have your cat spayed or neutered, you significantly decrease the chances of uterine or testicular infections and cancers developing, so your cat can live a longer and healthier life – and you can save money on future medical bills,” says Steve Gruber, Director of Communications at the non-profit organisation Mayor’s Alliance for NYC’s Animals.
 He also dismisses the “misconceptions that one’s cat will automatically become overweight or their personality will change after being spayed or neutered”.
 As well as “the belief that their cat should not be deprived of the right to reproduce.
 People shouldn’t project their feelings onto their cats – cats don’t care!”